RemyAllegro/foundryvtt-cbrpnkroller/README.md

-# Forged in the Dark Roller
+# CBR+PNK Roller

-A generic dice roller for Forged in the Dark games in FoundryVTT, based on code by Megastruktur
+A dice roller for CBR+PNK in FoundryVTT, based on code by Megastruktur and drewg13

 ## Usage